 [charts are stated as cups as a more visual reminder of portion sizes on a dinner plate]

-Now that we've dived into the differences of wording, it's time to show you what varying food portions look like that have the same carb and protein amounts.
-It's almost mind-blowing to see the varying portion sizes and understand that they are actually equal in terms of protein!
+Now it’s time to show you what varying food portions look like that have the same carb and protein amounts.
+It’s almost mind-blowing to see the varying portion sizes and understand that they are actually equal in terms of protein!

-Meat is made from protein, fat and water.
-So 100g of cooked salmon equates to only 25.4g protein, the rest is made from water, fat and trace vitamins and minerals.
+Meat is made from protein, fat, and water.
+So 100g of cooked salmon equates to only 25.4g protein, the rest is made from water, fat, and vitamins and minerals.

 Looking at the chart above, What does 30g protein look like, you can immediately see that eating 35 cups of spinach has the same 30g protein as consuming 1.1 cups of almonds or 0.4 cup steak.
 Now not all protein sources can be regarded in the same way.
 Vegetable proteins will not contain complete proteins and vitamin B12 for example.
 But this chart is purely a visual reminder to help you with portion sizes.